tsaideepak7/Antonym-Generator/README.md

 # Antonym-Generator
-Generates antonym for the given word..
+Generates antonym for the given word